 Dry January is the annual movement through which millions of people give up alcohol for the month of January.
 In this article, Sophia Grant, Crew Health Programme Director shares her experience of participation in Dry January.

 - Enables individuals to take control of their relationship with alcohol

 - Drives a conversation about alcohol: "Why do we drink it?", "What does it do?" and "How can we reduce the harm it can cause?"

 Giving up alcohol for one month can bring improvements in concentration, blood pressure and blood sugar levels, not to mention the benefits for your liver.

-Although there will be times where I could be tempted to break the abstinence (at social events with friends, business entertaining etc.), I will stand firm.
+Although there will be times where I was tempted to break the abstinence (at social events with friends, business entertaining etc.), my resolve didn't waiver.
 The biggest benefit I have noticed is increased energy and better sleep.
-My skin is a little brighter and I feel more alert, particularly in the morning.
-I have also saved money on my weekly shop by dropping off the regular bottle of wine.
-These benefits are most welcome after the excesses, which December traditionally brings, such as seasonal celebrations and New Year festivities.
+My skin is a little brighter and I feel more alert, particularly in the mornings.
+These benefits are most welcome after the seasonal festivities during the end of the year such as Christmas celebrations and New Year festivities

 Here are my tips for getting through the month of "Dry January".

 - Download the app for support and keeping track of your journey

 - Share your plans with friends so you can gain their support and they might help you if you feel like being impulsively derailed

 - If you do feel tempted, remind yourself why you started in the first place